pu2clr/PIC16F/projects/13-SINGLE_WIRE_WITH_DHT11/README.md

 ### Regarding the figure above:

+* The blue line represents the actions of the MCU, and the yellow line represents the actions of the DHT11.
 * Pay attention to the units of measure (milliseconds/ms and microseconds/us).
 * The MCU sends a low signal for 80 ms (milliseconds).
 * Then, the MCU sends a high signal for between 20 and 40us (microseconds).